luismalddonado/ESP32WaterMeter/README.md

 ## Running the programs

-Once flashed and with the ESP32 module running finish the configuration in http://ESP32IP
+Once flashed and with the ESP32 module connected to your Wifi finish the configuration in http://ESP32IP

 1. Change Device ID with the ID of your Domoticz virtual sensor
-2. Change Domoticz User, Pâssword and Server
+2. Change Domoticz User, Password and Server